Tyler Hall (soccer)

 Tyler Austin Hall (born February 5, 2006) is an American professional soccer player who plays for Major League Soccer club Inter Miami.

 Club career

 Inter Miami CF II

 Hall made his debut in the 2022 MLS Next Pro season against Columbus Crew 2, becoming the youngest starter in the league in its first week, being 16, on an academy contract.
 Hall later signed with Inter Miami II in March 2023.
 Hall scored his first goal for Inter Miami II on August 27, 2023, against Huntsville City FC.

 In 2023 Hall was selected to become an all-star for MLS NEXT.

 Inter Miami CF

 On January 10, 2024, Hall signed a Homegrown Player contract with the Inter Miami senior team.

-International
+International career

+Hall was born in the United States and is of Guyanese descent, was eligible to represent the United States national team and the Guyana national team.

 On September 1, 2023, Hall got called up for the U.S. U-17 MYNT for the Václav Ježek Cup matches against Ukraine, Switzerland, and the Czech Republic.